4. Writing and managing content

-Whichever software option you choose, most blogs will have a similar set of features.
+Whichever platform you choose, most blogs will have a similar set of features.
 This part of the guide will tell you about the mechanics of blogging, i.e. how to blog, and some pointers on what you might like to write, i.e. what to blog.

 How to Blog